Inherited IRA? Here’s what you need to know about making the most of that money.

 Receiving an inherited IRA can change the equation on your own retirement planning.
 You might feel the need to adjust your plans based on an inheritance and other factors.
-With the help of the TD Ameritrade Retirement Calculator, you can get an idea of how to move forward based on the assets you already have, as well as on what you can expect in the future.
+To get started, if you do have inherited IRA assets, use our TD Ameritrade Inherited IRA calculator to help you determine your RMD amount and withdrawal options.

 When you receive an inherited IRA, it can change how you withdraw from your tax-advantaged retirement accounts, as well as impact your tax situation.
 You might adjust when you decide to take Social Security benefits or how you approach your retirement investment portfolio.

-A good calculator can help you get a handle on the situation, especially if you follow up by consulting a retirement specialist who might be able to help you create a retirement road map that includes all the factors.
+A good retirement planning calculator or developing a retirement income plan can help you get a handle on the situation, especially if you follow up by consulting a retirement specialist who might be able to help you create a retirement road map that includes all the factors.

 Are you trying to figure out how to pass on your own IRA?
-Consider estate planning, including a creating a will or living trust.
-Review your IRA documents to help make the inheritance process as easy as possible for those you leave behind.
+Consider estate planning, including creating a will or trust.
+Review all your IRA and employer plan (like 401(k)s, 403(b)s, and pension plans) beneficiary forms regularly to help make the inheritance process as easy as possible for those you leave behind.
 Planning is the true gift of inheritance.